xichensf/magical/README.md

 #### **scATAC-seq read count**
+We extract the scATAC-seq read count information from cells labelled to the selected cell type.

   * *scATAC read count file*: a three-column matrix with *peak index*, *cell index*, and *ATAC read count*